Mũkoma wa Ngũgĩ

 Mũkoma wa Ngũgĩ (born 1971) is a Kenyan American poet, author, and academic.
 He is associate professor of literatures in English at Cornell University and co-founder of the Safal-Cornell Kiswahili Prize for African Writing.
 His father is the author Ngũgĩ wa Thiong'o.
-His family was deeply impacted by the bloody British suppression of the Mau Mau revolution.
+His family was deeply impacted by the British suppression of the Mau Mau revolution.

-Biography
+Early life and education

 Mũkoma was born in 1971 in Evanston, Illinois, US, but raised in Kenya, before returning to the United States for his university education.
 He holds a BA in political science from Albright College and an MA in creative writing from Boston University.
 He received his Ph.D. from the University of Wisconsin at Madison, where he specialized in how questions of authorized and unauthorized English, or standard and non-standard English, influenced literary aesthetics in Romantic Britain and Independence-Era Africa.

+Career

 He is an associate professor of English at Cornell University.

 He is the author of several books, including Conversing with Africa: Politics of Change (2003, described by New Internationalist as "a wide-ranging investigation of Africa's dilemmas"), Hurling Words at Consciousness (poetry, Africa World Press, 2006) and Nairobi Heat (novel, 2009).
 His most recent book is The Rise of the African Novel: Politics of Language, Identity, and Ownership (2018).

-He is also a columnist for BBC Focus on Africa magazine and former co-editor of Pambazuka News.
+His short story "How Kamau Wa Mwangi Escaped into Exile" was shortlisted for the Caine Prize in 2009 and is included in the anthology Work in Progress - And Other Stories (Caine Prize: Annual Prize for African Writing) (New Internationalist, 2009).
+His work was also shortlisted for the 2010 Penguin Prize for African Writing.

 He has published poems in Tin House Magazine, Chimurenga, Brick magazine, Smartish Pace, and Teeth in the Wind, One Hundred Days (Barque Press); New Black Writing (John Wiley and Sons); Réflexions sur le Génocide rwandais/Ten Years Later: Reflections on the Rwandan Genocide (L'Harmattan).
+Some of his poems have been archived on Badilisha Poetry X-Change.